LLMs and the Human Condition: The problem: people read minds

 A good example of the problem is this transcript from Mann~\cite{Mann88} --- a transcript of a real conversation in a naturally occurring setting:

-All English speakers \textit{by definition}~\cite{tomasello08} will follow what is happening in this conversation and feel there is nothing extraordinary about it.
+All English speakers \textit{by definition} will follow what is happening in this conversation and feel there is nothing extraordinary about it.
 The problem for a reference model of language understanding is that the mother says nothing related to the child's utterances until line 11.
 There is no overlap of semantic content - none at all.
 Of course, as English speakers, we can all say what both the mother and the child \textit{want}.

 This has historically lead researchers interested in conversational agents off into the realm of recognition of intent and modelling theory-of-mind (ToM) \cite{trains,lev2006}.
 Classically this would be modelled in terms of the beliefs, desire and intentions of an agent, the theory being that a rational agent will do what it believes is in its interests~\cite{cohe90}, all in terms of good old fashioned symbolic representations.
+But is that how minds actually work?